datengraben/cmb2-field-ajax-search/readme.md

 # CMB2 Field Type: Ajax Search

+> [!IMPORTANT]
+> This is forked for development of [commonsbooking](github.com/wielebenwir/commonsbooking).
+Every additional patch in this repo exists only to support the development of commonsbooking.

 Custom fields for [CMB2](https://github.com/WebDevStudios/CMB2) to attach posts, users or terms to each others.

 Formed from https://github.com/rubengc/cmb2-field-ajax-search.